-Every now and then I receive a message from folks who are planning to buy a new computer, phone or tablet asking if they’ll need to open a new Facebook account to go with the new device.
+Every now and then I receive a message from someone who’s planning to buy a new computer, smartphone or tablet asking if they’ll need to open a new Facebook account to go with the new device.

-As long as you know your Facebook username (or email address) and password you’ll be able to log into your account and use Facebook from any computer via a web browser or any mobile device via either a mobile web browser or the Facebook app.
+As long as you know your Facebook login info you’ll be able to sign into your account and use Facebook from any computer via a web browser or any mobile device via either a mobile web browser or the Facebook app.

-Now all of the above being said, you will definitely need to know your Facebook username (or email address) and password to log into Facebook on the new device, so make sure you have those pieces of information handy before you deactivate your old device.
+Now all of the above being said, you will definitely need to know your Facebook username (or email address or mobile phone number) and password to log into Facebook on the new device, so make sure you have those pieces of information handy before you deactivate your old device.

-If you have Two-Factor Authentication enabled on your account you won’t need to do anything extra as long as you’re going to be using your existing phone number on your new phone.
+If you have Two-Factor Authentication enabled on your Facebook account and you receive your login authentication codes via text message, you won’t need to disable Two-Factor Authentication unless you’ll be getting a new phone number along with the new phone.

-If you don’t disable Two-Factor Authentication before your old phone is disconnected Facebook will keep texting your authentication codes to your old phone even after it’s been disconnected.
+However, if your new phone will come with a new phone number and you don’t disable Two-Factor Authentication before your old phone is disconnected, Facebook will keep sending your authentication codes to your old phone even after it’s been disconnected.

-That means you won’t be able to log in to your account with the new phone even if you know the username and password!
+That means you won’t be able to log in to your Facebook account after you start using the new phone even if you know the username and password!

 Bottom line: Just because you’re going to soon be using a new computer or mobile device that doesn’t mean you’ll need to open a new Facebook account.
 Simply log into Facebook with the new device using your existing login info.

-Bonus tip #1: If you end up disabling Two-Factor Authentication on your account because you’re going to be getting a new phone number, be sure to re-enable it as soon as you receive your new phone.
+Bonus tip: If you end up disabling Two-Factor Authentication on your account because you’re going to be getting a new phone number, be sure to re-enable it as soon as you receive your new phone.